SES logo

 1. My Rights

-You have four rights that can be important to know when your parents are divorced: the right to contact, the right to take initiative, the right to be heard and to not have an opinion, and the right to privacy.
+You have four rights that can be important to know when your parents are divorced: the right to visitation, the right to take initiative, the right to be heard and to not have an opinion, and the right to privacy.

 2. My Parents Aren't Getting Along